SeattleTestbed/docs/EducationalAssignments/ABStoragePartOne.md

 The application should not be blocked from performing any writeat() operation, because when it chooses it may later write 'S' at the start and 'E' at the end.
-Note that checking if the file starts with 'S' and ends with 'E' is only performed at the end.
+Note that checking if the file starts with 'S' and ends with 'E' is only performed when close is called.

 You may store two copies of A/B files on disk, one that is the valid backup (which is used for reading) and the other that is written to.
 When an